lf-edge/eve/pkg/memory-monitor/README.md

 considered failed and the container will be stopped.
 To achieve this, the memory monitor binary is started with the `-f` flag.

+### Apparmor profile

+There is an idea to use the apparmor profile for the memory monitor handler.
+It should add a layer of security to the handler script that is executed by the memory monitor by the `system()` call.
+The apparmor profile is not implemented yet, but its template is located in the `sbin.memory-monitor-handler` file.
+It's also copied to the dist directory, but not to the final container image.

 ## Note on the memory monitor and the memory cgroups

 During the initialization the tool removes itself from the current memory cgroup